AWS News Blog

 Private VPC Access Preview

-If you have data in AWS (perhaps in Amazon Redshift, Amazon Relational Database Service (RDS), or on EC2) or on-premises in Teradata or SQL Server on servers without public connectivity, this feature is for you.
+If you have data in AWS (perhaps in Amazon Redshift, Amazon Relational Database Service (Amazon RDS), or on EC2) or on-premises in Teradata or SQL Server on servers without public connectivity, this feature is for you.
 Private VPC Access for QuickSight uses an Elastic Network Interface (ENI) for secure, private communication with data sources in a VPC.
 It also allows you to use AWS Direct Connect to create a secure, private link with your on-premises resources.

 Here’s what it looks like: